Diya050/Make-and-C/README.md

 `CFLAGS` specifies any flags you want to pass to the compiler (in this case, -Wall enables all warnings).

-`SRC` lists all the source files for your program (main.c, foo.c, and bar.c).
+`SRC` lists all the source files for your program (main.c, type1.c, and type2.c).

-`OBJ` specifies the corresponding object files for each source file (e.g., main.o, foo.o, and bar.o).
+`OBJ` specifies the corresponding object files for each source file (e.g., main.o, type1.o, and type2.o).

 `all` is a special target that tells make what to build by default when you run make.
 In this case, it's program.